Silverchip-Labs/silverforms/notes.md

 -   Project setup (prettier/eslint, git repo, tsconfig, folder structure, license)
 -   First component for template
 -   demo setup with example from first component
--   npm deployable
 -   Setup github issues for tasks?

 ### Ready for first project use / release

--   Figure out error handling.
-May use Redux for compatibility with current stack/projects
 -   These components (tested, visible in demo):
     -   TextInput
     -   NumberInput